 Bipolar Disorder is also known as Manic Depressive Disorder.
 Cyclic mania is one of the main symptoms of Bipolar Disorder.
 In other words, you will experience a period of extreme euphoria followed by a period of severe depression.

-SOCIAL SECURITY DISABILITY BENEFITS AND SSI BENEFITS
+SSD BENEFITS AND SSI BENEFITS

 WHAT ARE THE TYPES OF BIPOLAR DISORDER?